 There will be photographers and film crew in attendance at the Venue.
 They will be taking pictures and recording/streaming certain aspects of the event.
 By accepting these terms, every Event Participant authorises such photography and recording and permits the Organiser to use the Event Participant’s picture, video and/or voice for promotional and/or archival purposes, without liability, compensation or credit to the Event Participant.

 7.1 Exhibitors agree not to re-sell, sublet, or otherwise transfer the ownership of the exhibitor space they have purchased without a prior written permission from the Organiser.

-7.2 In consideration of providing the services, the Organiser has agreed with each exhibitor in writing and granting each exhibitor the licence to use and manage their dedicated exhibitor space, exhibitors agree to pay 10% non-refundable deposit upon acceptance of their contract.
+7.2 In consideration of providing the services the Organiser has agreed with each Sponsor / Exhibitor in writing and granting each Sponsor / Exhibitor the licence to use and manage their dedicated virtual space, Sponsors / Exhibitors agree to pay 10% non-refundable deposit upon acceptance of their contract.
 The remaining 90% are due 3 months before the Event.
-All fees, sent by the Organiser to the exhibitor are expressed to be exclusive of VAT, which the exhibitor agrees to pay at the prevailing rate at the same time as the payment of the exhibitor fees or any other charges.
+In the event that a Sponsor / Exhibitor purchases a package less than 3 months before the beginning of the event, full payment will be expected within 7 days of the invoice creation.
+All fees, sent by the Organiser to the exhibitor are expressed to be inclusive of VAT.

 7.3 If any of the Exhibitor package fees are not paid as per the schedule above, the Organiser may suspend provision of the Services and refuse Exhibitor access to the Event site.
 Late payments are subject to 8% interest charge per month on the outstanding balance.